im-github-training/1-introduction-to-github/.github/steps/2-step.md

 > Remember, `git reset` can permanently discard your changes if used improperly.
 Always make sure you have a backup of your changes or have pushed your changes to a remote repository before using `git reset --hard`.

-## Understanding rebase

-### Insert rebase tutorial

-Here is a step-by-step guide on how to use `git rebase`:

-1. Start by checking out the branch you want to rebase onto.
-2. Run the command `git rebase <branch>` to start the rebase process.
-3. Resolve any conflicts that may arise during the rebase.
-4. Once the rebase is complete, push the changes to the remote repository using `git push`.

-That's it!
-You have successfully performed a rebase.

-### Example 2

 ## Wrapping Things Up

 Now let's push today's work back to GitHub.